ethanwaker9/work-29/README.md

 # More Efficient FHE Bootstrapping for Confidential Smart Contracts

-The repository contains an FHEW/TFHE style bootstrapping stack written, six blind rotation algorithms implemented on top of one shared ring layer, the validated failure probability analysis, the NTRU asymmetric variance estimator, and a confidential smart contract workload with the accompanying Solidity contracts.
+The repository contains an FHEW/TFHE style bootstrapping stack, six blind rotation algorithms implemented on top of one shared ring layer, the validated failure probability analysis, the NTRU asymmetric variance estimator, and a confidential smart contract workload with the accompanying Solidity contracts.

 ## Files and Contents